 6. Drink water (this tip will help you keep the habit)

-Drinking water is a great way to lose weight.
+Drinking water is a great way to lose weight after 50.

 The old recommendation to drink eight glasses of water per day is likely outdated.
 According to the Mayo Clinic, men should drink around 15 cups of water per day and women 11 cups per day.
 This recommendation will depend on many factors such as living in a warmer climate, exercise level and any health conditions.
 You should consult your doctor if you’re unsure of your ideal fluid goal.
 When in doubt, gauge your hydration by your urine color, which should be pale and not strong-smelling.